ali205412/ttds/Lecture Notes/03 - Laws of Text.md

 ### Phenomenon Description

-**Core Observation:** Words exhibit "contagious" behavior in text - if a word appears once in a document, it is significantly more likely to appear again nearby than would be expected by chance.
+**Core Observation:** Words exhibit "contagious" behavior in text - if a word appears pagesonce in a document, it is significantly more likely to appear again nearby than would be expected by chance.

 ### Conceptual Understanding